Brand Breakout Summit/2021: Why Android Authority Is Betting On Headless To Captivate Global Audiences

 TAYO ONABULE: I think that the key metrics by which we measured the viability of a solution at the time was, one, speed, the end speed of the product, like what we’re going to get at the final product.

 And two, the ease of development going forward.
 We didn’t really mind too much if there was a big startup cost in terms of money or time.
 Just because that comes when you have a site that large.
 But making sure that we were more flexible in the future.
-It’s been quite tough in my role as head of product before, or now as the agency to get requests for features and so on, and not be able to service those requests in a timely manner.
+It’s been quite tough in my role as head of product before, or now as the agency to get requests for a new feature and so on, and not be able to service those requests in a timely manner.

 So, being able to move swiftly from now on, being able to do stuff that’s a little bit more flexible, basically, in terms of design and the way it’s put together, these are some of the key deciding factors.
 And naturally, Headless really answers all of those.